 Beginning in her thirties, Emily spent much of her time in the South.
 From 1857 to 1859, she taught at the Normal School for Colored Girls in Washington, D.C.
 During the Civil War she lived in Arlington, Virignia, teaching literacy to freed slaves and aiding the sick during a smallpox epidemic.
 In 1867, she established the Howland Chapel School (Northumberland County, Virginia) to teach the children of former slaves.
 Her father, Slocum, assisted in funding this school.
 Ultimately, she founded or financially supported some fifty schools for African Americans across the south.

 In 1870, she returned to Sherwood because Slocum was in declining health.
 She at once immersed herself in community affairs.
 In 1872, she founded and partly financed a grammar school, the Sherwood Select School.
 Ten years later she assumed full control over the school as owner and consulting head, a position she would hold until her 100th year.
 In 1884 and 1885, she toured Europe, accompanied by her niece Isabel.
 In 1890, she became a director of the Aurora National Bank in Aurora, New York.
 As mentioned, she was the first woman director of a national bank.
 She held this board seat until she died at the age of 101.
+She attended the state convention of the New York State Woman Suffrage Association (NYSWSA), held December 16–18, 1890, in Rochester, where she was elected to several standing committees.

 Around the turn of the twentieth century, she was one of the two largest financial contributors supporting the work of Susan B. Anthony.